Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

 \item In a \emph{stochastic volatility model}, we assume that $(\sigma_{t}(x))_{t, x \geq 0}$ is both stochastic and time-dependent, governed by a separate stochastic differential equation. \end{enumerate}

 The modeling approach we adopt in this paper is the third type: a function-valued stochastic volatility model.
 Due to its infinite-dimensional nature, it is more appropriately termed a \emph{stochastic covariance model}.
-More precisely, we refer to the joint process $(f_{t}, \sigma_{t}^{2})_{t \geq 0}$ as a stochastic covariance model for forward cuve dynamics, where $(f_{t})_{t \geq 0}$ is given by~\eqref{eq:HJMM} modulated by $(\sigma_{t})_{t \geq 0}$, which represents the square-root process of some process $(\sigma^{2}_{t})_{\geq 0}$, to be specified in this paper.
+More precisely, we refer to the joint process $(f_{t}, X_{t})_{t \geq 0}$ as a stochastic covariance model for forward curve dynamics, where $(f_{t})_{t \geq 0}$ is given by~\eqref{eq:HJMM} and is modulated by a volatility operator $(\sigma_t)_{t\ge0}$ satisfying $X_t=\sigma_t\sigma_t^*$ in the $H$-valued formulation.
 These types of stochastic covariance models have been recently studied in~\cite{BS18, BRS18, CKK22b, FK24, Kar22, BE24}.